-2020 marks the thirtieth anniversary of the Americans with Disabilities Act (ADA), signed into law by former President George.
-H. W. Bush in 1990.
-That seminal piece of legislation, which outlawed discrimination of people with disabilities in any area of public life including work, business, school, transportation, and all other places open to the general public, paved the way for the success enjoyed by that community today.
-But there is still a long way to go for the Social Security Administration to ensure equal short-term and long-term disability benefits for people across the United States.
+2020 marks the thirtieth anniversary of the Americans with Disabilities Act (ADA), signed into law by former President George H. W. Bush in 1990.
+It was a seminal piece of legislation that outlawed discrimination of people with disabilities in any area of public life, including work, business, school, transportation, and all other places open to the general public.
+It paved the way for equal access, but there is still a long way to go for the Social Security Administration to ensure equal short-term and long-term disability benefits for people across the United States.

 Policygenius utilized the following categories, derived from over a dozen different metrics, to create an index and paint a clearer picture of which states are most livable for people with disabilities.
 They are: